Open Letter to Congressman Doug LaMalfa

 In fact, the customary laws of warfare (as codified in the Hague and Geneva Conventions) do not place particular stress on "which troops were victorious in the war¡¨, "which troops surrendered to whom¡¨, or "what country has proclaimed their intention to annex what particular territory."
 The key issue in determining legal relationships is a determination of "Who is the occupying power."
 In the post-Napoleonic era, that goes back to a determination of "Who is the conqueror."
 Those acting on behalf of the occupying power (such as the ROC) are simply fulfilling the role of "agent."

 If we are fully aware of the above facts, sorting out the international legal situation of Taiwan in the post-WWII era is a straightforward proposition.
 Indeed, we have done so above.
-As of April 28, 1952, with the coming into force of the Senate-ratified San Francisco Peace Treaty, Taiwan is "unincorporated territory under USMG" - an insular area of the United States.
+As of April 28, 1952, with the coming into force of the Senate-ratified San Francisco Peace Treaty, Taiwan is "an overseas (unincorporated) territory under USMG" - an insular area of the United States.

 THE TRUMAN STATEMENT